opensavannah/community-fellowship-sav-brief/README.md

 +  If funded, we will bring before Council.
 I have little doubt that it will receive a unanimous approval.

 ### Confidence in securing outside funds to supplement project

 It's already secured.

-The City has said it will contribute 30 percent of what CfA does, and SmokeCartel at least $10,000.
+The City has estimated it will contribute 30 percent of what CfA does, and SmokeCartel plus Enmarket as private sector sponsors.
 And we've not even reached out to other sources yet.

 ### Other considerations
 Sure, participatory budgeting may not be a new idea, but to my knowledge, this will be the largest PB project in terms of share of overall budget in U.S. history.
 Moreover, we are committed to this being an equitable process that takes active measures to reach people who historically haven't voted in municipal elections.
 Open Savannah has a very strong relationship with the entire Coastal Georgia civic ecosytem.
 Our Neighborhood Lead attends meetings on our behalf; our advisory board holds positions of influence; and we've focused our first year on building relationships before apps.
 Process over product.